-These days videos represent a significant proportion of web and mobile content, which is constantly growing.
-As video content is extremely heavy, one must make sure to deliver this video content in the most optimized way.
+These days, videos represent a significant proportion of web and mobile content, which is constantly growing.
+Because video content is extremely heavy, it is imperative to deliver this video content in the most optimized way.

 The challenges developers face with videos on their websites tend to be quite complex.
-The video files can be huge, which means longer upload & download times and very CPU-intensive transcoding and manipulation.
-The set of potential devices, resolutions, video formats, and video codecs is large and confusing.
+The video files can be enormous, which means longer upload & download times and very CPU-intensive transcoding and manipulation.
+The set of potential devices, resolutions, video formats, and video codecs to consider is also large and confusing.

 1. Scale videos to display size

 The most efficient way to downscale your videos and improve their performance is to resize them so they'll fit your site/app-specific design.

 If it suits your use-case, you can also perform the resize before you save the video to your Cloudinary account using incoming transformations, to also save storage space.

 2. Adjust video quality

 Cloudinary allows you to control the video quality - the higher the quality is, the heavier the resulting video is, and vice versa.
 Quality can be configured on a 1-100 scale.
 However, instead of defining a specific quality value, you can also use Cloudinary's intelligent quality and encoding algorithm (q_auto in the URL).
 The algorithm analyzes each video to decide on the optimal encoding characteristics that will produce the best visual quality while minimizing the file size.
 For example, http://res.cloudinary.com/demo/video/upload/q_auto/dog.mp4